Ben Crawley: Professional

 In 1990, during the collegiate off-season, Crawley played for the Austin Sockadillos in the SISL outdoor league.
 He spent the 1991 with the Sockadillos as well.
-Following his graduation from Virginia in 1993, he signed with TuS Celle F.C. in the German Regionalliga Nord.
+Following his graduation from Virginia in 1993, he signed with TuS Celle FC in the German Regionalliga Nord.
 In the fall of 1994, he had trials with the Baltimore Spirit and Wichita Wings of the National Professional Soccer League, but was not signed by either team for the regular season.
 On January 27, 1995, he signed with the Richmond Kickers in USISL where he was named a 1995 USISL All Star.
 In August 1995, the Kickers take the "double" when they win the league and 1995 U.S. Open Cup titles.
 On February 7, 1996, D.C.
 United selected Crawley in the tenth round (100th overall) in the 1996 MLS Inaugural Player Draft.
 He played five games for United.
 On June 8, 1996, D.C. sent him on loan to the Richmond Kickers, then waived him on June 30, 1996.
 He finished the season in Richmond.
 In 1997, he returned to the Austin Lone Stars in USISL.
-In 2000, he played a single season with the Palm Beach Pumas in the Premier Development League.
 Crawley now coaches youth soccer at the River City Rangers Soccer Club, in Austin, Texas.